stashed/stash/docs/backends.md

 > New to Stash?
 Please start [here](/docs/tutorial.md).

 # Stash Backends
 Backend is where `restic` stores snapshots.
 For any backend, a Kubernetes Secret in the same namespace is needed to provide restic repository credentials.
-This Secret can be configured by setting `spec.backend.repositorySecretName` field.
+This Secret can be configured by setting `spec.backend.storageSecretName` field.
 This document lists the various supported backends for Stash and how to configure those.

 ### Local
 `Local` backend refers to a local path inside `stash` sidecar container.
 Any Kubernetes supported [persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/) can be used here.
 Some examples are: `emptyDir` for testing, NFS, Ceph, GlusterFS, etc. To configure this backend, following secret keys are needed: